Sky Factory Scientific Research Initiatives

-The Architectural Impact of Perceived Open Space
+The Restorative Impact of Perceived Open Space

 This paper explores the impact of deep plan buildings on human performance.
 It analyzes the role circadian light and perceived open space play in shaping cognitive function, as well as how our psycho-physiology changes in response to different interior environments.